Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Charges.md

 # Charges

-Charges can be initiated as a Sale, Pre-Auth, or Capture which is defined in the request by sending `captureFlag` in `transactionDetails`.
+Charges can be initiated as a sale, pre-auth, or capture which is defined in the request by sending the `captureFlag` in `transactionDetails`.

 - *false:* A pre-auth transaction, where the customer's funds will be reserved and a [capture](?path=docs/Resources/API-Documents/Payments/Capture.md) will be required to withdrawal the funds.
 - *true:* A sale or subsequent capture transaction where the customer will be charged the total amount, and funds withdrawn.